tombrereton/dotnet-api/README.md

 - Feature Folders

 ## Architectural Decision Records
-- Have a thin endpoint/controller and move the logic into a handler/service class so it's (1) unit testable and (2) decoupled from the endpoint framework to ease with refactoring e.g. moving the handler to a `Core` or `Application` project.
+- Have a thin endpoint/controller and move the logic into a handler/service class so it's (1) unit testable and (2) decoupled from the endpoint framework to ease with refactoring e.g. moving the handlers to a `Core` or `Application` project and changing the executable project to function app
 - (Exploring) Use [Result](https://www.milanjovanovic.tech/blog/functional-error-handling-in-dotnet-with-the-result-pattern) objects for control flow instead of exceptions.
 In common code paths like validation or business rules use Result.Failure() or Result.Success(); use Exceptions for situations like failed connection, out of memory, access array incorrectly
 - Perform all validation you can in with Input Validation, i.e. the FluentValidator.
 For validation on business rules i.e. if x is 3, then y can only be 5, or no duplicate calendar names, perform this in the Domain Entity.
-The Entity is an Aggregate, so it has all the information loaded in memory to perform these checks without reaching into the database again.
+In other words, if you rely on data from the database to perform the validation it's a business rule and should be validated within the aggregate.
+Being an Aggregate means all its information is loaded in memory to perform these checks without reaching into the database again.

 ## Prerequisites